Roc-ky/learngit/readme.txt

-Git is a distributed version control system.
+Git is an distributed version control system.
-Git is an free software distributed under the GPL.
+Git is ann free software distributed under the GPL.
 Git tracks changes of files
 Creating a new branch is quick AND simple.
 Creating a new branch